Regulating organic products in Canada

 What are the Canadian Organic Standards?

-Under the Organic Products Regulations, 2009, products must be certified organic according to the Canadian Organic Standards.
-This includes two national standards:
+Under the Safe Food for Canadians Regulations, products must be certified organic according to the Canadian Organic Standards.

 - CAN/CGSB 32.310 – Organic Production Systems – General Principles and Management Standards

 - CAN/CGSB 32.311 – Organic Production Systems – Permitted Substances Lists

 Aquaculture products must be certified in accordance with:

 - CAN/CGSB-32.312 – Organic Production Systems – Aquaculture – General principles, management standards and permitted substances lists

 Until January 15, 2021, aquaculture products may be voluntarily certified.